 1.8 Final provisions

-The notice on personal data protection will be published on the website and will be kept on all locations where personal data of individuals are being obtained, so that individuals who obtain personal data may become familiar with it.
+The notice on personal data protection will be published on the website and kept in all locations where personal data of individuals is being held so that individuals who obtain personal data may become familiar with it.

 What are cookies?

 Cookies are small text files containing information from your visit to the website.

 Cookies facilitate and simplify the interaction between the user and the website.
 They allow the website to remember the individual’s preferences and activity, thereby saving time and contributing to more efficient and user-friendly browsing.

 None of the cookies used on our websites collect information that would reveal your personal identity.

 For transparency’s sake, we have made a list of all of the cookies that we use and their purposes.
 Please keep in mind that by further use of this website you are agreeing with the use of the listed cookies.

 What cookies are used by this website?

 Cookies help us display the content, contact forms, shopping carts and other essential elements of website.